elastic/package-registry/CONTRIBUTING.md

 ## Create a new integration

-This section describes steps required to perform to build a new integration.
-If you plan to prepare the integration with a product unsupported by [https://github.com/elastic/beats][Beats], feel free to skip the section about importing existing modules.
+This section describes steps required to build a new integration.
+If you plan to prepare the integration with a product unsupported by [Beats](https://github.com/elastic/beats), feel free to skip the section about importing existing modules.

 ### Import from existing modules

 The import procedure heavily uses on the _import-beats_ script.
-If you are interested how does it work internally, feel free to review the script's [https://github.com/elastic/package-registry/blob/master/dev/import-beats/README.md][README].
+If you are interested how does it work internally, feel free to review the script's [README](https://github.com/elastic/package-registry/blob/master/dev/import-beats/README.md).

 1. Focus on the particular product (e.g. MySQL, ActiveMQ) you would like to integrate with.
 2. Prepare the developer environment: